synergy-design-system/synergy-design-system/packages/metadata/data/layers/full/setup/setup:components-package/components/README.md

 ### 6. Using the `syn-chart` component (optional)

-For more detailed information about the `syn-chart` see the [Charting Overview page](https://synergy-design-system.github.io/?path=/docs/charting-overview--docs)
+For more detailed information about the `syn-chart` component see the [Charting Overview page](https://synergy-design-system.github.io/?path=/docs/charting-overview--docs)

 The `<syn-chart>` component allows you to display charts powered by [Apache ECharts](https://echarts.apache.org).
 Because not every project needs charting functionality, `echarts` is an **optional peer dependency** that must be installed separately.